The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Location: Frisco to Vail

-Best peeping period: Third and fourth weeks in September
+Best peeping period: Third week in September through the first week in October

 E-bikes make even the sometimes-steep paved path up to Vail Pass accessible for riders of all ability levels.
 Just “be conservative with that battery at the beginning and pay attention to how fast it’s depleting,” says Bob Hufnagel, manager at Rebel Sports on Frisco’s Main Street, which offers e-bike rentals.
 You’ll pedal nearly 12 miles with almost 1,500 feet of elevation gain, but the last 1.5 miles up to the top are the steepest (read: Don’t waste the e-bike’s juice on the more relaxed uphills at the outset).

-Route finding: Veer off of I-70 at Exit 203 and leave your car at the Kayak Overnight Parking Lot.
+Route finding: Veer off I-70 at Exit 203 and leave your car at the Kayak Overnight Parking Lot.
 Catch the connector path over to Tenmile Recpath, where you’ll begin with a gentle grade as you pedal through autumn’s stunning display.
 A little over three miles in, just past the stone bathroom, take the service road under the highway over to Officers Gulch.
 This is a great spot to snag a pic of your e-bike with the changing trees and Officers Gulch Pond in the background.
 Return to the Recpath and continue south until you hit the trail junction; head west where you’ll stop at the traffic light, cross Highway 91, and take Copper Road toward the ski resort at Copper Mountain.
-Just before Copper Mountain Chapel, pick up the Ten Mile Canyon National Recreation Trail, and wind your way through Copper Village.
-After crossing Copper Road, take a look at your e-bike’s power level, and get ready for a serious ascent.
+Just past Ten Mile Circle on the left, hop on the Ten Mile Canyon National Recreation Trail, which winds through Copper Village.
+When you cross over Copper Road again, look down at your e-bike’s power level and buckle up for a serious ascent.

 From here, the trail roughly follows I-70 for just about five miles on your way to the top of Vail Pass.
 With the sunset hues across the tall grasses and aspens, though, you’ll hardly notice.
-Use your electric boost when you need it (and you will for brief sections of the 10 percent grade), but then savor your accomplishment—and the incredible view down over the valley—once you hit the top of Vail Pass before your descent.
+Use your electric boost when you need it, but then savor your accomplishment—and the incredible view down over the valley—at the top.
+Don’t worry, the construction on Vail Pass won’t impact your route.

 Stay: Settle in at Frisco Inn on Galena, a boutique bed & breakfast just off Main Street featuring cozy rooms and a complimentary gourmet breakfast.